C# Select Case (How It Works For Developers)

 Overview of C# Select Case

 In C#, the switch statement (not to be confused with the switch expression) provides a clean and structured way to handle conditional logic based on the value of a variable.
-Instead of using multiple statements, such as if-else statements, switch case statements allows for easier-to-read and more maintainable code.
+Instead of using multiple statements, such as if-else statements, switch case statements allow for easier-to-read and more maintainable code.
 The switch statement will search for a pattern match for the match expression passed to the statement, before executing the code within the default case if no match is found.

 Here’s the basic structure of a switch statement in C#: